-In a state facility, this class is accountable for the assessment, planning and application of professional physical therapy for individuals with physical and/or intellectual disabilities.
+In a state facility this class is accountable for the assessment, planning and application of professional physical therapy for individuals with physical disabilities and/or an intellectual disability.

 Works under the general supervision of a physical therapist or other employee of higher grade; receives closer supervision when performing more advanced tasks.

 Works under the general supervision of an Occupational Therapist or other employee of higher grade.

 Assesses individuals with physical disabilities and/or an intellectual disability for occupational therapy activities;

 Gives individual and group instructions to individuals in various occupational therapy activities including but not limited to activities of daily living, independent living skills, sensorimotor skills and performance components, psychosocial skill and performance components, therapeutic adaptations and specialized assessments;